-- 6.1 The following policies, procedures and resource materials are also relevant to the School's safeguarding practices:
+The following policies, procedures and resource materials are also relevant to the School's safeguarding practices:

-- 6.1.1 staff code of conduct;
+- staff code of conduct;

-- 6.1.2 staff acceptable use of ICT policy;
+- staff acceptable use of ICT policy;

-- 6.1.3 staff social media policy;
+- staff social media policy;

-- 6.1.4 whistleblowing policy;
+- whistleblowing policy;

-- 6.1.5 Recruitment, selection and disclosure policy;
+- Recruitment, selection and disclosure policy;

-- 6.1.6 online safety policy;

-- 6.1.7 anti-bullying policy;
+- anti-bullying policy;

-- 6.1.8 safe and acceptable use of ICT policy for pupils;
+- > safe and acceptable use of ICT policy for pupils;

-- 6.1.9 visitors and security policy;
+- visitors and security policy;

-- 6.1.10 risk assessment policy for pupil welfare;
+- risk assessment policy for pupil welfare;

-- 6.1.11 missing pupil policy;
+- missing pupil policy;

-- 6.1.12 learning support policy;
+- learning support policy;

-- 6.1.13 equal opportunities policy;
+- equal opportunities policy;

-- 6.1.14 first aid policy;
+- first aid policy;

-- 6.1.15 Standard Operating Procedures for the Medical Centre;
+- Standard Operating Procedures for the Medical Centre;

-- 6.1.16 behaviour and discipline policy;
+- behaviour and discipline policy;

-- 6.1.17 Relationships, Education and Relationships Sex Education policy;
+- > Relationships, Education and Relationships Sex Education policy;

-- 6.1.18 Equality, Diversity and Inclusion Policy and;
+- > Equality, Diversity and Inclusion Policy and;

-- 6.1.19 procedures and updates for the governance of school safeguarding.
+- procedures and updates for the governance of school safeguarding.

-7 Prevent policy
+7 Prevent Policy

-7.1 The School will also follow guidance in relation to the specific safeguarding issues outlined in Appendix 2.
+The School will also follow guidance in relation to the specific safeguarding issues outlined in Appendix 2.
 This includes the Prevent Duty Guidance 2023, in the exercise of its functions, to have due regard to the need to prevent people from being drawn into terrorism.